fieserWolF/ditheridoo/README.md

-# MegaPixel
+# Ditheridoo

+**Pixel By Pixel**

-MegaPixel is a multicolor bitmap editor for Commodore 64.
+Ditheridoo is a multicolor bitmap editor for Commodore 64.
 It runs on 64 bit versions of Linux, MacOS and Windows.

 # Getting Started

-MegaPixel comes in two flavours:
+Ditheridoo comes in two flavours:

 - standalone executable for 64-bit systems Linux, MacOS/Darwin and Windows
 - Python3 script